Halsey (singer): Career

-2012–2014: Career beginnings
+2012–2014: Career beginnings and Room 93

 Frangipane started writing music when she was 17, and in 2012, she began posting videos to social media sites such as YouTube and Kik, and in particular Tumblr, under the username se7enteenblack.
 She became known for a parody of Taylor Swift's song "I Knew You Were Trouble", inspired by Swift's relationship with Harry Styles.
 She then wrote a follow-up song about their relationship, which was posted online in early 2013.
 In early 2014, Frangipane went to a party and met a "music guy" who asked her to collaborate on a song with him because he liked her voice.
 The result, a song about her ex-boyfriend, titled "Ghost", was posted by Frangipane on SoundCloud several weeks after it was recorded.
 Within hours, the song gained online popularity and she was subsequently contacted by several record labels, with the song eventually charting and going on radio.
 She signed with Astralwerks, feeling that they gave her more creative freedom than other labels that contacted her.

 Following this, Frangipane played numerous acoustic shows in different cities under several stage names.
 She chose Halsey as her permanent stage name because it is an anagram of her first name and is also a reference to the Halsey Street station of the New York City Subway in Brooklyn, a place where she spent a lot of time as a teenager.
 She also stated Halsey was the most popular name she used.
 Having written poems for years, Halsey began writing more serious songs as a way to promote them.
 Music became her "confessional approach" and a form of therapy after the difficult life she had endured.
+Halsey began touring with The Kooks in August 2014 and performed various original songs.
+She released her debut extended play, Room 93, on October 27, 2014.
+The EP charted in the lower regions of the US Billboard 200 and at number three on the Top Heatseekers chart.